0xGurg/alaala/README.md

 - **MCP Protocol Integration** - Works seamlessly with Cursor, Claude Desktop, and other MCP-compatible clients
 - **Hybrid Memory Injection** - Auto-inject context at session start + dynamic updates on each prompt + on-demand searches
-- **AI-Powered Curation** - Claude or Ollama analyzes conversation transcripts to extract meaningful insights
+- **AI-Powered Curation** - Claude, OpenRouter, or Ollama analyzes conversation transcripts to extract meaningful insights
+- **Multiple AI Providers** - Choose from Anthropic (cloud), OpenRouter (multi-model), or Ollama (local/private)
+- **Flexible Model Selection** - Access GPT-4, Claude, Llama, Gemini, and more through OpenRouter
 - **Local AI Support** - Use Ollama for completely private, local memory curation and embeddings
 - **Memory Graph** - Memories can reference and relate to each other (references, supersedes, related_to)
 - **Multi-Project Workspaces** - Automatic project isolation with separate memory spaces